Do I Need a Texas Criminal Defense Attorney?

 When it comes to criminal charges, the question of whether or not you need an experienced criminal defense attorney on your side is the easiest of all, and the universal answer is yes, you do.

-Brett Pritchard at The Law Office of Brett H. Pritchard—proudly serving Killeen, Texas—is a savvy criminal defense attorney whose practice focuses on guiding cases toward resolutions that benefit his clients, and he is here for you.
+Brett Pritchard at the Law Office of Brett H. Pritchard—proudly serving Georgetown, Texas—is a savvy criminal defense attorney whose practice focuses on guiding cases toward resolutions that benefit his clients, and he is here for you.
 Your legal rights and freedoms are too important to leave to chance, so please do not hesitate to contact us online or call us at (254) 781-4222.

 Related Reading